 5 Questions Every Parent Should Ask Before Choosing a Tumbling Facility

-Does it really make a difference where you enroll your child for classes?
+Does it really make a difference where you enroll your child in classes?
 If tumbling facilities have qualified teachers, equipment and classes, aren’t they all the same?
 There are 5 main things that can make a huge difference in the quality of instruction your child receives and the overall enjoyment and satisfaction your family will experience with a tumbling facility.

 1. What are the teaching methods and curriculum used in classes?